-Olympic soccer qualifying moved in China because of virus
+Olympic soccer, boxing qualifiers in China affected by virus

-KUALA LUMPUR, Malaysia (AP) — Olympic qualifying games for the women’s soccer tournament were moved Wednesday from Wuhan, China, because of an outbreak of a viral illness.
+KUALA LUMPUR, Malaysia (AP) — Olympic qualifying events in two sports were moved from the Chinese city of Wuhan on Wednesday because of an outbreak of a deadly viral illness.

+A four-nation Asian qualifying group for the women’s soccer tournament was switched from the city at the center of the health scare to Nanjing.

+The Asia-Oceania boxing qualifying tournament scheduled for Feb.
+3-14 in Wuhan was cancelled.
+No new plans were announced.

+The decisions followed Chinese health authorities telling people in Wuhan to avoid crowds and public gatherings.

-The Asian Football Confederation said the round-robin group — host China, Australia, Taiwan and Thailand — will be played in Nanjing on Feb.
-3-9, the same dates.
+The Asian Football Confederation said the round-robin group — featuring host China, Australia, Taiwan and Thailand — will be played on Feb.
+3-9, retaining the same dates, in Nanjing.

-Chinese health authorities have told people in the city of Wuhan to avoid crowds and public gatherings.

-The Asian soccer body’s decision was announced hours before a World Health Organization meeting in Geneva, which could declare the outbreak a global crisis.

-More than 400 people have been infected and at least nine killed since the outbreak emerged last month.
+More than 500 people have been infected and at least 17 killed since the outbreak emerged last month.
 The illness comes from a newly identified type of coronavirus.

 Cases have also been reported in the United States, Japan, South Korea and Thailand.
 All involve people from Wuhan or who recently traveled there.